raldi87/brocadeapi_client/README.md

 [![Build Status](https://travis-ci.com/raldi87/brocadeapi_client.svg?token=mkJwysQXyF3sdXnco1UE&branch=master)](https://travis-ci.com/raldi87/brocadeapi_client)

-Brocade API Client for SAN tasks Automation
+Brocade Network Advisor API Client for SAN tasks Automation
 ====================
 This is a Client library that can talk to the Brocade Network Advisor API.
 The BNA has a REST web service interface which can be queried.